 In this Division —

-“affected land”, in relation to a carbon right, means the land in respect of which the carbon right is registered;
+affected land, in relation to a carbon right, means the land in respect of which the carbon right is registered;

-“burdened land”, in relation to a carbon covenant, means the land in respect of which the covenant is registered as a burden;
+burdened land, in relation to a carbon covenant, means the land in respect of which the covenant is registered as a burden;

-“relevant carbon right”, in relation to a carbon covenant or a proposed carbon covenant, means the carbon right in relation to which the covenant is, or is to be, entered into.
+relevant carbon right, in relation to a carbon covenant or a proposed carbon covenant, means the carbon right in relation to which the covenant is, or is to be, entered into.

 [Section 104A inserted by No. 56 of 2003 s.
 14.]